 - Engage a friend or mentor to help you.
 If the situation is serious enough, engage a mental health professional.

-If your emotions are serious enough distractions or barriers, treat the above as a plan within Goal Management.
+If your emotions are serious enough distractions or barriers, treat the above as a plan and schedule as you would other work.

 Download Handle Your Emotions Infographic